DigiCert ONE Integrations

 X9 for TLS

-API order requests with a validity period greater than 199 days will be automatically adjusted to 199 days on February 3, 2026.
-This behavior is intended to prevent unexpected errors and ensure your requests continue to process successfully.
+API order requests with a validity period greater than 199 days will be automatically adjusted to 199 days on February 24, 2026.
+This change is intended to prevent unexpected errors and ensure your requests continue to process successfully.

-See Moving to 199-day validity for public TLS certificates to learn more about impact to API behaviors and endpoints.
+See CertCentral Services API requests will automatically be adjusted to 199 days to learn more about impact to API behaviors and endpoints.

 No. Existing certificates are not affected when the associated domain or organization validation expires.
 You can continue to use the certificates until they expire.